-In the past, such poets as Terrance Hayes, Dana Levin, Mary Ruefle, Brigit Pegeen Kelly, and Jean Valentine have served as visiting poets.
+In the past, such poets as Terrance Hayes, Dana Levin, Mary Ruefle, Brigit Pegeen Kelly, Jean Valentine, Carl Phillips, and Ada Limon have served as visiting poets.
 Numerous readings provide the participants with the opportunity to hear and be heard by their peers.
 Applicants compete for ten places in the Seminar, all of which come with fellowships.
 Fellowships include tuition, housing in campus apartments, and meals.
 Accepted students are responsible only for their travel to Bucknell and a modest library deposit.
 A limited number of travel scholarships are available.

-K.A.
-Hays, Acting Director
+Katie Hays, Director

 Deirdre O'Connor, Associate Director

-O'Connor's book, Before the Blue Hour, was the winner of the Cleveland State Poetry Prize for 2001.
+Deirdre O'Connor's book, Before the Blue Hour, was the winner of the Cleveland State Poetry Prize for 2001.
 Her work has appeared or is forthcoming in Crazyhorse, The American Journal of Nursing, Frontiers: A Journal of Women's Studies, Poetry and other journals.
 A native of Pittsburgh, O'Connor holds an MFA from the Pennsylvania State University.
 She directs Bucknell's Writing Center.

-Justin Boening, Seminar Associate
+Leslie Sainz, Seminar Associate

-Carolina Ebeid, Seminar Associate
+Jan Verberkmoes, Seminar Associate

 Jan Verberkmoes, 2018-19 Stadler Fellow, received her MFA in poetry from the University of Mississippi.
 Her poems appear in Ecotone, Pleiades, 32 Poems, Propeller, Lana Turner, and elsewhere.
 She has received scholarships and grants from the Fulbright Program, the Sewanee Writers' Conference, and the Squaw Valley Poetry Workshop.